STRATEGY FOCUS

 MATHEMATICS

-Students work first to solve problems with similar characteristics independently then discuss the different processes they used to solve the problem with peers.
+Students first work independently to solve problems with similar characteristics, then discuss with a peer the different processes they used to solve the problems.